 The following are our personal tips on how to choose a tree that will increase your rate of success and safety:

 1. You want a tree that is thick at the bottom and the top.
-You don’t want the width of the tree to narrow drastically as you climb.
+You don’t want the width of the tree to narrow drastically as you climb, large diameter trees work great.
 You also need to determine what height you need to be to make your shots work.
 Rarely will the right tree and right area align, so you may need to trim branches as you move upwards.
 That is why every serious hunter should have a pocket saw along!

 2. If you choose a tree that loses width as you climb, you will have to adjust to compensate for the angle.
 That goes double for bow hunting!
 To make up for the thinner portion, angle your climbing stand slightly upwards to remain level.